syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/mac.md

    By executing the program, you will get the PDF document as follows.
      <img src="htmlconversion_images/htmltopdfoutput.png" alt="HTMLtoPDF" width="100%" Height="Auto"/>

-A complete working sample can be downloaded from [Mac-HTML-to-PDF-Demo.zip](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Mac-HTML-to-PDF-Demo514297355).
+A complete work sample for converting an HTML to PDF in the Mac framework can be downloaded from [Github]()